 - The pastry case can be prepared in advance, covered in cling film and stored in the fridge until later that day or the next day.
 It can also be frozen.

-- When making the pastry the butter should be used straight from the fridge.
+- The butter for the pastry should be used straight from the fridge.

 - When making the pastry during warm weather it is a good idea to start by using only the egg yolk as the pastry is likely to be softer.
 If more liquid is needed then some or all of the egg white can be added as required.

-- The same steps can also be followed to make smaller, individual Bakewell tarts which are perfect for picnics and buffets.
+- The same steps can also be followed to make smaller, individual Bakewell tarts which are perfect for picnics or parties.

 Mallory